-Students who would like provisions to be made for religious observances should speak to their Head of House and make them aware.
+Students who would like provisions to be made for religious observances should speak to their Senior Pastoral Manager and make them aware.
 Provision will be made for students in accordance with their requirements (time scale etc).

 This internet based system allows parents secure access to information including attendance, behaviour and achievements logged by individual staff against students.
 Schoolgateway can be accessed here.
 If you are unable to register for Schoolgateway, or have any questions – please email: email@example.com.